-The mild climate and remoteness of the islands has facilitated the development of distinct ecosystem with endemic species of plants and animals.
-Unfortunately this ecosystem has been depleted by the forest fires, by cattle and other introduced animals and plants.
+The mild climate and remoteness of the islands have facilitated the development of a distinct ecosystem with endemic species of plants and animals.
+Unfortunately, this ecosystem has been depleted by the forest fires, by cattle, and other introduced animals and plants.

 The landscape of the islands is spectacular, with very tall cliffs.
 Both islands are summits of volcanoes.

-- Grotte du Bib – northern part of Amsterdam Island.
-A lava tunnel.
+A lava tunel.
 Sinkholes, where the tunnel has collapsed, are covered with vegetation.

 Two impressive, perennial waterfalls.
 One is falling down a nearly vertical cliff, another is falling vertically into a ravine.

 Sources Thermales, Saint Paul